mao-yining/competitest.vim/README.md

     - `kill`: keymaps to kill a testcase
     - `kill_all`: keymaps to kill all testcases
     - `view_input`: keymaps to view input (stdin) in a bigger window
-    - `view_output`: keymaps to view expected output in a bigger window
+    - `view_answer`: keymaps to view answer in a bigger window
     - `view_stdout`: keymaps to view programs's output (stdout) in a bigger window
     - `view_stderr`: keymaps to view programs's errors (stderr) in a bigger window
     - `toggle_diff`: keymaps to toggle diff view between actual and expected output